Email Newsletter Design Playbook: Layouts, Templates, Mobile QA, and Examples (2026)

 Borrowed from photography and graphic design, the rule of thirds creates balanced, visually appealing layouts.

-Divide your email into a 3x3 grid and place key elements along the grid lines or at intersection points.
+Divide your email into a three-by-three grid and place key elements along the grid lines or at intersection points.
 This creates natural balance and draws attention to strategic locations.

 5. Whitespace Is Your Friend